KartikayKaul/Yale3/README.md

 ```

 This is the list of experiences scraped from my own linkedin profile page.
 You can clearly see that on some attributes we can perform splits using separators like `·`.

-### Key Features
-- Send extracted profile data from the Chrome extension to a **MongoDB Atlas database**.
-- Uses a Vercel serverless endpoint (`/api/save`) to receive and store data securely.
-- No local backend needed — the cloud function does all the work.

-### Updated Project Structure
-- `vercel/` folder created dynamically via shell script.
-- `config.json` updated with `MONGO_API_ENDPOINT`.

-### How to Use
-1. Ensure you’ve created a MongoDB Atlas cluster.
-2. Sign up at [vercel.com](https://vercel.com) and link your GitHub account (or any account you have).
-3. Run the provided `deploy_vercel_function.sh` script to:
-   - Generate the serverless function.
-   - Deploy it to Vercel.
-   - Automatically update `config.json` with your API endpoint.
-4. Choose `save to MongoDB` in your Chrome extension UI.
-5. Data will be POSTed to your MongoDB Atlas cluster in real-time.

 ## Bug reporting
 I strive to make the code as general as possible but the extractor tool may not be perfect.
 If you find any bug on any profile please let me know in [issues](https://github.com/DrakenWan/Yale3/issues) section.